MP responds to alleged protest attacks

 by Sahar Foladi

-The Bruce MP Julian Hill supports “peaceful protest” but “within the bounds of the law” addressing the refugee protesters camped outside of his office in Dandenong.
+Bruce MP Julian Hill has spoken out against violence inflicted on refugee protestors camped outside of his office in Dandenong, while also noting complaints about the camp’s “amenity impacts”.

-The statement comes after a series of attacks on the protestors led to one protestor hospitalised with a broken knee as reported previously by Star Journal,
+His statement comes after a series of attacks on the protestors led to one protestor hospitalised with a broken knee.

 Police has so far made three arrests, two male and a female, all bailed to appear at the Dandenong Magistrates Court in November.